 How many people can jump at one time?

-If you want to jump with a friend, you're in luck!
-Up to two tandem pairs fit on each load, so you can share the experience with someone special (or someone who's just awesome).
+If you want to jump with a friend or friends, you're in luck!
+Depending on the day of the week and the plane being used we can take 2 to 6 tandem pairs up on a load, so you can share the experience with someone special (or someone who's just awesome).

 Do you offer group rates?